BiggestGuille/Credit_Prediction_ML/README.md

 - **RiskScore** (Regression problem)
 - **CreditApproved** (Classification problem)

-We have a dataset of **50,000 records**, and we will conduct an **Exploratory Data Analysis (EDA)**, followed by **preprocessing** steps to clean and prepare the data.
-Multiple machine learning models will be trained and evaluated for both regression and classification tasks to find the best-performing models.
+With a dataset of **50,000 records**, we will conduct an **Exploratory Data Analysis (EDA)**, followed by **preprocessing** steps to clean and prepare the data.
+Then, multiple machine learning models will be trained and evaluated for both regression and classification tasks to find the best-performing models.

 ## Project Overview 📊